 Check The Size Of Your Room

 Perhaps the most important factor when you start looking for an air purifier.
 An air purifier smaller than the size of your room will just defeat the whole purpose.
 Look for ‘area coverage’ on the appliance and when in doubt, get one that is larger in room capacity.
 Experts say buying an air purifier for a 20-40 percent larger room than the one intended is best for optimal efficiency for too much pressure on the appliance will affect its longevity.
-A larger air purifier will also allow you to run it at a low speed for a more silent operation.
+A larger air purifier will also allow you to run it at a low speed for a more silent and economical operation.

 Know The Filters